jeremiahsnapp/dev-lxc/README.md

     If cluster B is started with the same `api_fqdn` or `analytics_fqdn` as an already running cluster A, then cluster B will overwrite cluster A's DNS resolution of `api_fqdn` or `analytics_fqdn`.

-    It is easy to provide uniqueness in the server names, `api_fqdn` and `analytics_fqdn`.
-	For example, you can use the following command to prefix the servers names with `1234-` when generating a cluster's config.

-        dev-lxc init --tiered-chef 1234- > dev-lxc.yml

 * IP Addresses